Entropy-Variance curves of binary sequences generated by random substitutions of constant length: Main Statistical Properties

-As it can be observe in Fig. \ref{figphi}, as the substitution length $k$ increases the probability of generating a null sequence decreases for $p>p_c(k)$; also does the range where this probability is one, i.e. $p_c(k) \to 0$ as $k \to \infty$.
+As it can be observed in Figure \ref{figphi}, as the substitution length $k$ increases the probability of generating a null sequence decreases for $p>p_c(k)$; also does the range where this probability is one, i.e., $p_c(k) \to 0$ as $k \to \infty$.

-\subsection{Expected values and variance}
+\subsection{Expected Values and Variance}

 Having already the probability distributions of ones, it is straightforward to compute its expected value after $i$ iterations: